davidcarlisle/latexcgi/docs/index.md

    (Perhaps runlatex.js should add this automatically when needed).

+### Setting default parameters via cookies.

+By default no information is stored in cookies or other local storage and so each submission is controlled just by the comments in the code to be submitted.
+It is however possible to save alternative default values for the engine, return and ACE theme from their initial values of `pdfjs`, `pdflatex` and `textmate`.
+A sample form to set these cookies is available [on this site](settings).
+Note that the cookies are browser and site specific so a value set on this site will not affect another site using the same code.
+If site maintainers using copies of `runlatex.js` wish to use the cookie settings they may want to adjust the settings options, in particular if your site already has a global cookie acceptance mechanism, you may want to not have the accept/delete buttons and instead enable the options automatically if teh user has already accepted cookies for your site.

 ## Code blocks without TeX submission

 * Two special `!TEX` comments may be used, which must be on the first